Hkwln/ilias_automatic_upload/README.md

 - you run the python script
 -  it detects the new uploaded file and automaticly uploads it to the right ilias group submission
 -  e.g you upload math exercise 7 it automaticaly uploads to the exercise 7 and if you upload the file theoretical Informatics exercise 3 it should upload there
--  else it should give you an error an redirect you to the page the error occures
+-  else it should give you an error and redirect you to the page the error occures
--
+- t

 using: python, watchdog, selenium